Hay from the haystack: explicit examples of exponential quantum circuit complexity: Preliminaries

-More general notions of circuit complexity could be defined by allowing for ancillas and/or measurements.
-However, these can all be bounded from below by the size of the respective tensor network description.
+Other notions of circuit complexity could be defined by considering ancillas also for the cases of pure states or unitaries and/or by allowing for measurements.
+However, these can all be bounded from below by the minimal size of the respective tensor network description.